datarobot/datarobot-user-models/custom_model_runner/README.md

 key = X
 value = filename of the CSV that contains the inference data

+#### Starting drum as prediction server in production mode.
+Drum prediction server can be started in *production* mode which has nginx and uwsgi as the backend.
+This provides better stability and scalability - depending on how many CPUs are available several workers will be started to serve predictions.
+*--max-workers* parameter  can be used to limit number of workers.
+E.g. ```drum server --code-dir ~/user_code_dir --address localhost:6789 --production --max-workers 2```

+> Note: *Production* mode may not be available on Windows-based systems out ot the box, as uwsgi installation requires special handling.
+> Docker container based Linux environment can be used for such cases.

 ### Fit mode
 <a name="fit"></a>
 > Note: Running fit inside of DataRobot is currently in alpha.
 Check back soon for the opportunity